Anant/Cassandra.Toolkit/setup/setup.backups.md

  `tablesnap_aws_backup_bucket_name` can be set in your `envs/<your-env>/group_vars/all.yml` file.
 However, credentials should be sent in using the commandline so that they aren't stored in plaintext in the all.yml file, so make sure to send in `aws_access_key_id` and `aws_secret_access_key` using the `-e` arg instead.
 For instructions on how to do that, and for more information on what each of these variables does, see further [documentation here](./setup/setup.ansible-config-files.md).

-## Install cassandra-medusa for AWS S3 backups
+## Install Cassandra Medusa for AWS S3 backups
 Cassandra Medusa is the other backup tool that Cassandra.toolkit supports.
 Cassandra Medusa will be installed on your cluster if you set `install_medusa=True`, either in your `group_vars/all.yml` file or using `-e` when executing ansible playbook.

 Make sure to set the following variables as well: